BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 C++ provides a powerful type traits library in order to handle type transformations statically.
-For example, the Nth type T within the typelist Ts that would be required by the CS:
+For example, the Nth type T within the typelist Ts would be obtained by:

 ```
+// ~/src/system/CS_type_traits.h

 // The base template to extract the Nth type from a type list template<std::size_t N, typename Types>
 struct type_at;